Absinthe: Bans

-In 1905, Swiss farmer Jean Lanfray murdered his family and attempted to kill himself after drinking absinthe.
-Lanfray was an alcoholic who had drunk a lot of wine and brandy before the killings, but that was overlooked or ignored, and blame for the murders was placed solely on his consumption of two glasses of absinthe.
+In 1905, Swiss farmer Jean Lanfray murdered his wife and two children and then attempted to kill himself after drinking absinthe.
+Lanfray had drunk a lot of wine and brandy before the killings, but that was overlooked or ignored, and blame for the murders was placed solely on his consumption of two glasses of absinthe.
 The Lanfray murders were the tipping point in this hotly debated topic, and a subsequent petition collected more than 82,000 signatures to ban it in Switzerland.
 A referendum was held on 5 July 1908.
 It was approved by voters, and the prohibition of absinthe was written into the Swiss constitution.

-In 1906, Belgium and Brazil banned the sale and distribution of absinthe, although these were not the first countries to take such action.
+In 1906, Belgium and Brazil banned the sale and distribution of absinthe although these were not the first countries to take such action.
 It had been banned as early as 1898 in the colony of the Congo Free State.
 The Netherlands banned it in 1909, Switzerland in 1910, the United States in 1912, and France in 1914.

 The prohibition of absinthe in France eventually led to the popularity of pastis, and to a lesser extent, ouzo, and other anise-flavoured spirits that do not contain wormwood.
 Following the conclusion of the First World War, production of the Pernod Fils brand was resumed at the Banus distillery in Catalonia, Spain (where absinthe was still legal), but gradually declining sales saw the cessation of production in the 1960s.
 In Switzerland, the ban served only to drive the production of absinthe underground.
 Clandestine home distillers produced colourless absinthe (la Bleue), which was easier to conceal from the authorities.
 Many countries never banned absinthe, notably the United Kingdom, where it had never been as popular as in continental Europe.